George Nurse (footballer): Career

 On 12 July 2019, Nurse joined League Two side Newport County on a season long loan.
 He made his debut for Newport on 13 August 2019 in the starting line up for the EFL Cup first round win against Gillingham.
 On 5 October 2019 Nurse scored his first goal for Newport, the 96th minute winning goal in the League Two 1–0 win against Carlisle United.

 On 7 August 2020, Nurse signed for League Two side Walsall on loan until the end of the season.

 On 28 July 2021, Nurse joined League One side Shrewsbury Town for an undisclosed fee, signing a two-year deal.
 On 24 September 2022, Nurse went off injured after an hour in a 2–1 victory over Burton Albion, the injury later revealed to be a ruptured anterior cruciate ligament.
+On 16 October 2025, Nurse joined National League side Yeovil Town on an initial one month loan deal.